Intellectual Achievement as an Honors Experience

-Applying credit for Intellectual Achievement to satisfy Honors SPICES requires a minimum of 75+ hours of time on task while supervised/mentored, have a stated goal to be reached by the end of the project, and be presented for a passing score of 80% or higher at the Experiential Learning Fair (ELF) in the spring semester.
-For more information on Honors College Experience requirements, visit the Experience Approval Process page.
+Applying credit for Intellectual Achievement to satisfy Honors SPICES requires a minimum of 75+ hours of time on task while supervised/mentored, have a stated goal to be reached by the end of the project, and submission of an experience approval form.
+For more information on Honors College Experience requirements, visit the Experience Approval Process page .

 How Do I Find Intellectual Achievement Experiences?

 Inspiration and ideas can come from numerous places: many of your faculty are conducting research in their field and can provide some guidance based on your interests.
 As an R1 research institution, faculty are conducting cutting edge research, and students often play a large role in their projects.